 Rey Rivera was a 32-year-old writer and videographer based in Baltimore, Maryland.
 He lived a comfortable life with his longtime partner and newly-wedded wife, Allison.
-The couple had moved to the city from Los Angeles, where they met, and had lived in Baltimore for a little over two years.
+The couple had moved to the city from Los Angeles and had lived in Baltimore for a little over two years.

 Rivera had a job as the financial newsletter editor of The Rebound Report.
 The newsletter was started by his longtime friend Porter Stansberry and was produced under the publishing wing of Agora, an umbrella corporation for companies based in the Mount Vernon neighborhood.

 In addition to his writing job, Rivera was also an assistant coach for the men’s water polo team at Johns Hopkins University.

 According to Rivera’s wife Allison, the two were planning to move back to Los Angeles, where Rivera could pursue his dreams of screenwriting.

 Many sources later confirmed that Rivera was unhappy with the job he held shortly before he died, especially since the stocks he wrote about often didn’t rebound as he’d hoped.